orochi-network/orochi-network.github.io/src/kzg_polynomial_commitment_scheme/technical_overview/dealing_with_hiding.md

 # Dealing with Hiding
-In the previous sections, <span style="color:red"> to be written later</span>, we discussed the high level idea of the construction of algorithms as well as the polynomial and evaluation binding properties.
+In the previous sections, namely, [Commitment to Polynomial Without Hiding Property](./commitment_without_hiding.md) and [Correct Evaluation from the Commitment](./correct_evaluation_from_commitment.md), we discussed the high level idea of the construction of algorithms as well as the polynomial and evaluation binding properties.
 One remaining thing is the hiding property.
 In {{#cite KZG10}}, the authors proposed \\(2\\) constructions from discrete logarithm assumption, for conditional hiding, and Pedersen commitment, for unconditional hiding.

 > **Remark.** We now make clear the \\(2\\) notions here, namely, conditional hiding and unconditional hiding.
 >